llm4econ/A_Space_of_Central_Bankers_Ideas/README.md

    ```bash
    pip install -r requirements.txt
    ```
-4. Log in to HF to download the dataset:
+4. Log in to HuggingFace to authenticate the dataset download:
    ```bash
    huggingface-cli login
    ```